pip-webui/pip-webui-tutorial/step4/Readme.md

 </pip-main>
 ```

+### Configure states and add controllers

-Also you need to configure states to go to your application pages after `Sign in` or `Sign Up`
+Also you need to configure states to go to your application pages after authorization

 ```javascript
 thisModule.config(function (pipSideNavProvider, $mdIconProvider, pipAppBarProvider) {